 Mike Huckabee must be kicking himself that he didn’t run.
 A conservative populist like Huck–think Pat Buchanan minus the racism–could potentially mop the floor with Barack Obama next year, but all the Republicans have got at this point is the chilly and profoundly strange Romney, and the bloviating fool Newt Gingrich.

-8 Responses to “Z is for Zany”
+8 thoughts on “Z is for Zany”

 Hell, I’m kicking myself that *I* didn’t run.
 That four- digit “big guv’mint” payment that I got last summer?
 I got that for being a historian.
 My position on immigration?
 Turn Texas loose to be its own ephemeral nanostate and ree-fund the Gadsden Purchase.
 My postcard-sized filers form for the new Millionaire’s Tax?
 “Send it ALL In!!!”
 And that’s just the beginning; more sound-bytes and tweets after Iowa.

 In pure color-and-compositional terms, the above just might be the best graphic we’ve seen on Historiann in the last four years, and that’s saying something.
 Does anybody happen to know how Routledge got mixed up with Kegan Paul, anyway?

 Romney proves that being born to the right family is all that’s need to be a big success (except being president).
 The Republicans don’t learn and don’t remember.
 Their zany Newt was brought to his knees by Bill Clinton who had difficulty get his own party’s support.
 (The latter is the reason we got to where many could potentially mop the floor with Barack Obama.)